raspberrypilearning/talk-like-a-pirate/worksheet.md

   ```JavaScript
   words = words.replace(/(\w+)ev(\w+)\s/g, "$1e'$2 ");
   ```
-  Here is our finished pirate text generator with both of these regular expressions demonstrated.
+  Here is our finished pirate text generator with both of these regular expressions demonstrated, as well as some other pirate word replacements.

   ![Finished pirate](images/finished-pirate.png)